Youth Futures International

-A Youth Futures International program in partnership with the National Academy of Future Physicians for high school students age 14-18
+A Youth Futures International program for high school students age 14-18

 WARNING: Some pictures and videos throughout the website contain graphic medical images that may disturb some viewers.

-Youth Futures International, in partnership with the National Academy of Future Physicians, created this dynamic once-in-a-lifetime opportunity in 2014.
+Youth Futures International created this dynamic once-in-a-lifetime opportunity in 2014.
 Though we began the program in the Philippines, we moved it to India in 2015 due to the high interest in holding the program there.
 India is one of the few non-western countries in the world from which the U.S. accepts medical college graduates for internship and residency programs, which speaks volumes about the quality of medical education students receive in India.

 The U.S. needs doctors, researchers, and other health care practitioners.
 As such, we want to give high school students a good look at what awaits them so that as they prepare for their college education, they're even more sure of the direction they wish to go.